Resident experience with getting their healthcare needs met | Health Quality Alberta Focus

 Understanding “resident experience with getting their healthcare needs met”

-In a survey conducted in 2019, the HQCA asked residents living in designated supportive living:
+In a survey conducted in 2022-23, Health Quality Alberta asked residents living in continuing care homes – type B (formerly designated supportive living):

 Do you get your healthcare needs met?
 (For example, access to a doctor, physical therapists, occupational therapists, etc.)